rijkaardorisme/sequelize-starter-kit/README.md

 # Sequelize Starter Kit

-A starter kit to develop Express applications with SQL database support; MySQL, MariaDB, SQLite or PostgreSQL using Sequelizejs ORM (Object-Relational-Mapper).
+A starter kit to develop Express applications with SQL database support; MySQL, MariaDB, SQLite or PostgreSQL using Sequelize ORM (Object-Relational-Mapper).
+MySQL is configured by default, but it can be easily modified to work with the database server of your choice.

 ## What's included